jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 #### Mitigation approaches:

-##### Basic PoS (Proof-of-Stake) and P-DS scenarios
+##### Basic PoS (Proof-of-Stake) and P-DS Scenarios

 Proper functionality ofg basic P2P protocol security mechanisms such as the following are key to threat migitation:
 - Authentication mechanisms
 	- These help to maintain benign peer populations, and provide technical basis for downstream mechanisms, such as secure admission, alongside the following two mechanisms.
 - Secure storage
-	- This is vital for data centric applications to prevent illcit data modifications
+	- This is vital for data centric applications to prevent illcit data modifications by malicious nodes.
 - Secure routing

 Their proper implementation allow allows downstream mechanisms to be implemented which may also further mitigate threat vectors.

+##### Sybil/Eclipse Scenarios

+Sybil attacks occur where attacks can begin with a small set of malicious peers and subsequently gather multiple addresses that allow those same nodes to give the impression of being a much larger cluster than they actually are.

+Under Sybil attacks, LEAs (Localised Eclipse Attacks) can be launched with a chain of Sybil clusters.
+However, this assumes the existence of a singular path towards the victim that is attacker-manipulable.

+Alternatively, LEAs can be launched using Sybil peers - where mitigation relies on centralised authorities that handle peer enrolments or admission.
+By extension, adding certificates given by a common CA to peers' network IDs when they join the network is another option.

+Other mitigation techniques to prevent self-selection of network IDs by malicious nodes could include a signing entity that makes use of public-key cryptography.

+##### Buffer Map Cheating Scenarios

+Other disruptions can be used to attack the KAD P2P network, which is Kademlia based.
+This can be done by flooding peer index tables that are close to the victim node with false information, in a process that is a simple variant of a taLEA (Topo)
 ### Summarization of Attack Types

 | Attack | Availability | Integrity | Confidentiality | Functionality |